TimKuijten/merge_all_plugins/DEVELOPER_NOTES.md

 - Creating, editing, or deleting `kvt_client` or `kvt_process` terms.

 This ensures context is rebuilt when needed while reducing redundant computation.

+## MIT Chat Fallback

+`ajax_mit_chat()` streams OpenAI responses.
+If the model replies with uncertainty or no content, the plugin now falls back to a
+Google Custom Search and sends the results to Gemini for a final answer before completing the stream.